-If you need to hunt down a can of truffles or foie gras to bring back with you on the plane, stake out high-quality produce, cheeses or charcuterie, or find unusual or "exotic" items that are clearly not available at typical supermarkets in the city of light, head to one of these top-rate gourmet Paris food shops.
+If you need to hunt down a can of truffles or foie gras to bring back with you on the plane, stake out high-quality produce, cheeses or charcuterie, or find unusual or "exotic" items that are clearly not available at typical supermarkets in the city of light, head to one of these top-rated gourmet Paris food shops.
 Known as les grandes epiceries in French, these temples to all things food and wine offer a dizzying variety of gourmet products and brands under a single roof, including excellent fresh items.
 I've made it a habit to stock up on holiday gifts for family and friends at some of these addresses.

 01 of 04

-Adjacent to chic department store le Bon Marché, La Grande Epicerie is a genuine haven for gourmet cooks and dabblers.
-In the Delicacies such as mousse au confit de St. Jacques, beurre blanc sauce with caviar, chocolates and sweets from artisanal houses like Michel Cluizel or handfuls of fresh gourmet mushroom varieties are among the delights at La Grande Epicerie.
+Adjacent to chic department store Le Bon Marché, La Grande Epicerie is a genuine haven for gourmet cooks and dabblers.
+In the Delicacies such as mousse au confit de St. Jacques, beurre blanc sauce with caviar, chocolates, and sweets from artisanal houses like Michel Cluizel or handfuls of fresh gourmet mushroom varieties are among the delights at La Grande Epicerie.